 The Medical Negligence Experts, work with experienced solicitors around the country via our National Accident Helpline.
-Whether you’re in Manchester or London, if you believe you’ve been hurt by medical negligence, call our national accident helpline for expert legal support and advice.
-We are happy to offer you a free, no obligation consultation to answer any questions you have about whether you are entitled to claim compensation and how the process works.
+Whether you’re in Manchester or London, if you believe you’ve been hurt by medical negligence, call our national claim helpline for expert legal support and advice.
+We are happy to offer you a free, no-obligation consultation to answer any questions you have about whether you are entitled to national accident claim compensation and how the process works.

 What is Medical Negligence?

 Medical negligence is when a medical professional fails in their duty of care and you are hurt as a result.
 It doesn’t matter if you have had contracted a hospital-acquired infection or suffered from a botched root canal, if you received an injury that was caused by another person’s mistake then you are a victim of medical negligence and may be entitled to receive payment for damages you have incurred